Minna-Nguyen/LearningPython/project/README.md

 # Installation

 Provide step by step series of examples and explanations about how to get a development env running.
+Double click the main.exe program to run it or on command go to .\dist root and type 'main.exe'.
+That will also start the app.
+Another option is to run the actual python file on terminal etc. python3 \src\dist\main.py.

 # How to Run the App